IainD92/CodeBlocksTheme/README.md

 # Readme and weep
 This is a CodeBlocks config file containing my settings for C/C++ syntax highlighting (colours etc).
 Installing this will probably overwrite your settings...
 This only exists to make my life easier when I have a fresh start on a RasPi.
+It's not exactly how I like my syntax highlighting, just better than the default.

 ## Installation
 ### Unix-type systems